-Current construction practices can affect patient well-being by the dissemination of bacteria and fungi that can cause healthcare associated infections.

-Building, renovation and maintenance activities within a healthcare facility impose risks upon the incumbent population unlike any other building site.
+- 900.6.00 Current construction practices can impact on patient well being by the dissemination of bacteria and fungi that can cause health care associated infections. - 900.7.00 Building, renovation and maintenance activities within a Health Care Facility impose risks upon the incumbent population unlike any other building site.
 Building practices therefore require a range of precautions appropriate to the risk.
-Identification of the at risk population, a knowledge of the transmission route of a likely pathogen and location of the at risk population in relation to the construction, all need to be taken into account in the planning stages.

-Infection control measures to consider during construction are:

-- Infection control site induction of building workers should be carried out as a major component of the OSH induction.
-This induction process should be documented and signed off by each person inducted - Worker compliance with procedures should be monitored and the results of this monitoring should be fed back to the workers routinely through the builder.
-A system must be in place to manage major breaches - Ensure that adequate inspections by the nominated representatives take place during the construction of the barriers.
+Identification of the at risk population, a knowledge of the transmission route of a likely pathogen and location of the at risk population in relation to the construction, all need to be taken into account in the planning stages. - 900.8.00 Infection control measures to consider during construction are: - Infection control site induction of building workers should be carried out as a major component of the OH&S induction.
+This induction process should be documented and signed off by each person inducted - Worker compliance with procedures should be monitored and the results of this monitoring should be fed back to the workers routinely through the Builder.
+A system must be in place to manage major breaches. - Ensure that adequate inspections by the nominated representatives take place during the construction of the barriers.
 These inspections should be monitored and reported on.

-6.4 Air Sampling
+The Department of Human Services, Victoria

+02-Nov-04 Issue 1

+Page 424 of 426

+Design guidelines for hospitals and day procedure centres

+Part D - Infection Control

+Construction

-Negative pressurization of the construction zone is recommended to maintain correct airflow direction.
+- 900.9.00 Negative pressurisation of the construction zone is recommended to maintain correct airflow direction.
 The exhaust/extraction systems specified in the contract documentation must be constantly monitored and maintained to ensure no failures occur.
-These inspections should be documented and reported on.

-If HEPA filtration is required, a person must be nominated as responsible for that duty.
+These inspections should be documented and reported on. - 900.10.00 If HEPA filtration is required a person must be nominated as the responsible person for that duty.
 The filters should have differential pressure monitoring with alarms.
 Spare filter elements must be kept on hand.
-These inspections should be documented and reported on.

-Routine inspections of barriers should be conducted by the hospital's nominated representative from the contractor.
-These inspections should be documented and reported on.

-Routine air sampling should be employed by the hospital to monitor the effectiveness of the barriers, pressurization and housekeeping procedures.
-The routine air sampling should be documented and reported on.

-A high level of site cleanliness is essential.
-It is recommended that tools with efficient dust extraction systems connected to HEPA filters be used.
-Tasks such as sanding plasterboard present a high level of potential risk; therefore it is recommended that mechanical sanding should be used.

-Demolition and jack hammering of concrete should be undertaken with a filter unit in close proximity.

-HEPA vacuuming, not sweeping, should be used to clean up.
-Conventional vacuum cleaners disseminate huge quantities of dust and fungal spores and should not be used.

-Movement in and out of the site shall be controlled by restricting access to only those who have undergone site induction.
-This will assist greatly in reducing the spread of contaminants.

-All inspections should be documented including a non-conformance system for defaults complete with a corrective and preventative action loop.
+These inspections should be documented and reported on. - 900.11.00 Routine inspections of barriers should be conducted by the hospitals nominated representative from the contractor.
+These inspections should be documented and reported on. - 900.12.00 Routine air sampling should be employed by the hospital to monitor the effectiveness of the barriers, pressurisation and housekeeping procedures.
+The routine air sampling should be documented and reported on. - 900.13.00 A high level of site cleanliness is essential.
+It is recommended that tools with efficient dust extraction systems connected to HEPA filters are to be used.
+Tasks such as sanding plasterboard present a high level of potential risk: therefore it is recommended that mechanical sanding should be used.
+Demolition and jack hammering of concrete should be undertaken with a filter unit in close proximity. - 900.14.00 HEPA vacuuming, not sweeping, should be used to clean up.
+Conventional vacuum cleaners disseminate huge quantities of dust and fungal spores and should not be used. - 900.15.00 Movement in and out of the site shall be controlled by restricting access to only those who have undergone site induction.
+This will assist greatly in reducing the spread of contaminants. - 900 .16.00 All inspections should be documented including a non-conformance system for defaults complete with a corrective and preventative action loop.

-6.5 Air Sampling Methodology
+Air Sampling Methodology